mpc-qt/mpc-qt/README.md

 These features are wishlist items and are subject to the developer's time.

-**Native filter-chain support:**  Comprehensive integration of mpv/ffmpeg's filter interface/library, right inside your media player.
-This feature may entail a lot of code.

-**Encoding support like VirtualDub:**  Churn out memes faster.
+**Encoding support like VirtualDub:**  Churn out clips faster.
 No need to open a video editor when your media player can do your job for you.
 Requires writing an encoder-orientated backend.